 A bit of garlic and lemon juice—along with plenty of fresh mint—turns yogurt into a delicious, healthful salad dressing in a matter of minutes.
 It's so easy and delicious that you may well find yourself why anyone would ever buy a pre-made bottled version.

 As lovely as this Yogurt Mint Salad Dressing is on a salad, know that it works equally well as a dip for fresh vegetables like carrots, celery, broccoli and/or cauliflower florets, fennel, and radishes.
 Or use it as a sauce and drizzle it on slices of cool cucumbers or crunchy peeled kohlrabi.
 It also works as a sauce on cold fish (it is particularly tasty on cold poached salmon) or as a dressing for a chicken salad.

 - 1/4 cup mint leaves

-Serve the dressing immediately with fresh lettuce as a salad or as a dip for crudités.
-Or, make it ahead and store, covered and chilled, for up to three days.
+Use the dressing immediately—drizzling it on a fresh lettuce salad or offering it as a dip for crudités—or, make it ahead and store, covered and chilled, for up to three days.

 * You definitely want un-flavored and un-sweetened yogurt here—anything else will simply ruin everything.
 Seriously.
 It's important to note that while the final dressing will be richer, creamier, and tastier if you use whole milk yogurt, the recipe works just fine with low-fat or non-fat yogurt if that's what you have on hand or prefer.
 If you choose low-fat or non-fat options, know that the dressing is likely to separate if you hold it.
 Simply whisk or shake it back together before using.